Seedance 2.0 vs Veo 3 for Short AI Videos

 Step by step: decide between Seedance 2.0 and Veo 3

 2. Check access and cost.
-Veo 3 runs via Google (Vertex, Flow).
-Seedance runs via Dreamina.
-Pricing models differ — compare per finished minute, not per generation.
+Veo runs via Google surfaces such as Flow.
+Seedance runs through Dreamina/CapCut surfaces and API providers.
+Pricing models differ — compare per usable finished minute, not per generation.

 4. Run a same-prompt test.
 Pick a prompt with a subject, a light source, and a camera move.
 Compare both outputs unedited.